-We have audited the accompanying statement of net assets available for benefits of the Caribbean Refrescos, Inc. Thrift Plan (the "Plan") as of December 31, 2022 and 2021 and the related statement of changes in net assets available for benefits for the year ended December 31, 2022, and the related notes (collectively referred to as the financial statements).
-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2022, and the changes in net assets available for benefits for the year ended December 31, 2022 and 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of net assets available for benefits of Caribbean Refrescos Inc. Thrift Plan (the "Plan") as of December 31, 2024, and the related statement of changes in net assets available for benefits for the year ended December 31, 2024, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2024, and the changes in its net assets available for benefits for the year then ended, in conformity with U.S. generally accepted accounting principles.